LasithaSiriweera/movie-search-web/README.md

 ## Redis for cache handling
 Redis provides a structured way to store data in memory.
 Therefore it's very easy to handle data and Redis performs very fast.

-# Time spent for the project
-I have spent about 17 hours for the project

 # Future Work for production ready

 Proper UI design is the most important thing for the user interaction.
 So if i had more time, i will try to enhance the UI with better user experience using reusable UI components.
 Better loading and error messages will be implemented.
 And use better css convention for maintainability.